a-l-h/splunk-app-proper-alerts/doc/overview.rst

 KV Store lookup
 ---------------

-The "Update KV Store lookup" alert is the core function of the App.
+The ``Update KV Store lookup`` alert is the core function of the App.

 It checks for all enabled and scheduled alerts, perform the automatic checks and save results into a KV Store lookup.